jinpark-pro/swift_data_collections/README.md

       ```

   - Build and run your app.
 You should have a Save button that ensures the user provides a title before saving, a text field that dismisses the keyboard when Return is tapped, a functional checkmark button that switches images on each tap, and a date picker view that shows and hides with an animation.

+#### Part Six - Create and Save the Model

+- What have you created so far?
+You have a table view controller that displays your list of items, but the list is using some initial data rather than data created through the static table view.
+You've added controls that enable the user to set values for each property in your model, but the Save button dismisses the modal view controller without actually saving the data.
+In this section, you'll create a new model object using data from the controls and update your list accordingly.
+- **Read Data from Controls**
+  - At the moment, your Save button performs an unwind segue when tapped, but you need to do some more work before the segue is performed.
+In earlier lessons, you used the `prepare(for:sender:)` method to pass information from one view controller to another.
+You'll use the same method here.
+  - First, on the `ToDoDetailTableViewController`, you'll need to verify that the `saveUnwind` segue is being performed, because you don't want to do any extra work when the Cancel button is tapped.
+Next, you'll read the values from the appropriate controls, store them into constants, and pass the values into your model's initializer:

+    - ```swift
+        override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
+            super.prepare(for: segue, sender: sender)

+            guard segue.identifier == "saveUnwind" else { return }

+            let title = titleTextField.text!
+            let isComplete = isCompleteButton.isSelected
+            let dueDate = dueDateDatePicker.date
+            let notes = notesTextView.text
+        }
+      ```

+  - Is it safe to force-unwrap the title's text property?
+If you set up the Save button properly, it should only be enabled when there's text in the title text field.
+Why does it need to be unwrapped at all?
+Recall that the title property of a ToDo is non-optional, so the constant needs to be of type String, not String?.
+- **Pass Data Across the Unwind Segue**
+  - Think about how you could pass information across the `prepare(for:sender:)` method.
+The segue has a destination property, and in your to-do app you could access the destination view controller's array of models and add a new entry to the array.
+  - However, the static table view controller is only responsible for one ToDo at a time.
+It doesn't have to know that it was presented from a table view controller or that the data will eventually be saved to disk.
+It's always a good practice to keep the concerns of each view controller separate.
+  - Since the static table view controller will deal with one model at a time, you'll add an optional model property to the class definition.
+(It's optional because the property will be `nil` until the Save button is tapped and the property can be given a value.)
+    - `var toDo: ToDo?`
+  - Next, you'll add a line to the bottom of `prepare(for:sender:)` that sets the property to a value: `toDo = ToDo(title: title, isComplete: isComplete, dueDate: dueDate, notes: notes)`
+  - Now that the model is stored in a property, how does the list view controller access the property and add it to the collection?
+The unwind segue defined in the first table view controller can access data from the view controller that's being dismissed.
+  - When the `unwindToToDoList(_:)` method is called, it has a segue parameter, similar to `prepare(for:sender:)`.
+Again, you'll want to verify that the `saveUnwind` segue is being called; otherwise, the Cancel button has been tapped and there isn't any work to perform.
+Next, you'll check to see whether a model object exists in the segue's source (the view controller that triggered the segue).
+If a model object exists, add it to the array, then add a table cell that represents the new data.

+    - ```swift
+        @IBAction func unwindToToDoList(segue: UIStoryboardSegue) {
+            guard segue.identifier == "saveUnwind" else { return }
+            let sourceViewController = segue.source as!
+ToDoDetailTableViewController

+            if let toDo = sourceViewController.toDo {
+                let newIndexPath = IndexPath(row: toDos.count, section: 0)

+                toDos.append(toDo)
+                tableView.insertRows(at: [newIndexPath], with: .automatic)
+            }
+        }
+      ```

+  - Notice that you needed to calculate the index path so that you could add a row at the correct position.
+Why would you use `count` for the row of the index path?
+Imagine your array contains 0 items.
+When you add a cell, you'd insert it in the first row — row 0.
+If your array contains 1 item, you'd insert it below the existing one, so in row 1.
+Using the array's count value guarantees that you add a cell at the bottom of the table view.
+  - Build and run your app.
+When you click the Save button, creating a new entry in your collection, a new cell will be displayed.